 New subsection (g)(1) requires only designated trained persons or employees operate railroad equipment.
-This proposal is necessary to prevent untrained employees from operating railroad equipment.
+This proposal prevents untrained employees from operating railroad equipment.

 New subsection (g)(2) requires warning employees before the locomotive crane is moved.
-This proposal is necessary to provide the employees a chance to move away from a potentially dangerous location.
+This proposal provides the employees a chance to move away from a potentially dangerous location.

 New subsection (g)(3) requires that the employees not use their feet to try to line up drawheads when switching or dumping cars.
-This proposal is necessary to ensure that the employees' feet are not injured.
+This proposal ensures that the employees' feet are not injured.

 New subsection (g)(4) requires that the drawhead and knuckle not be shifted when in motion.
 Drawhead is the body of the automatic coupler and the knuckle is the movable arm which connects the drawhead to form the coupling on cars and locomotives.
-This proposal is necessary to prevent the employee from being physically caught in or crushed by moving parts of the equipment.
+This proposal prevents the employee from being physically caught in or crushed by moving parts of the equipment.